 Final Thoughts

-In summary, if you suspect you have an STD:
+In brief, when you have some doubts about having an STD:

-2. Understand your rights and confidentiality in healthcare.
+- Know your rights and privacy in health.

-5. Follow through with treatment and ongoing care.
+- Follow up with treatment and follow up.